 For your safety, operation on slopes should be in an up and down direction only.
-If it becomes necessary to move across the face of a slope, use caution and do not activate the auger.
+If it becomes necessary to move across the face of a slope, use caution and do not blow snow.
 Be very careful when changing direction on a slope.

 Proper winter footwear is recommended for the operator to help prevent slipping.
-Never attempt to clean snow from slopes.
+Never attempt to clean snow from excessively steep slopes.
 The maximum slope for any operation is 17.7% (10°).